javierpastranahcl/my-nodejs-project/README.md

 We'll work through these together.
 The completed solution is in `reddit-project-frontend-04`.

 If we get through this before the end of the session, we will move on to the component lifecycle and state.

+Playing with BRANCHES
+Fixed more stuff for bug 1234